 - Bake for approx 15-20 mins till puffed and golden

-- Serve warm from the oven with a drizzle of honey for a lovely glaze
+- Mix whisky and honey in a small pan and warm through.
+Serve the tarts warm from the oven with a drizzle of whisky honey glaze